vinivendra/Gryphon/translatingCommandLinePrograms.md

 ## That's it!

-Next: check out how to [translate a new iOS app to Android](translatingANewiOSAppToAndroid.html) or how to [add Gryphon to an existing app](addingGryphonToAnExistingApp.html).
+Next: learn to use Gryphon's [collections](collections.html) to avoid reference problems, as well as [translation comments](translationComments.html) and [templates](templates.html) to customize your code.

-For more in-depth information, check out the documentation on using Gryphon's [collections](collections.html), [translation comments](translationComments.html), and [templates](templates.html).
+If you're an app developer, check out how to [translate a new iOS app to Android](translatingANewiOSAppToAndroid.html) or how to [add Gryphon to an existing app](addingGryphonToAnExistingApp.html).

 Have any doubts?
 [Ask a question on Twitter](https://twitter.com/gryphonblog).